ucfnnbx/BurntCaloriesCalculator-MobileApplication/README.md

 # Burn It Up

-This is a mobile app that records excercises and calculate burned calories for users on a daily basis.
+This is a Mobile App that records exercises and calculate burned calories for users on a daily basis.
 Users can also access their exercise data each day by clicking on a day in the calendar.
+The App requests calories value from an API according to user inputs (exercise type and time duration).
 This is the Final assessment template for CASA0014 - Please use this template and edit the relevant sections to personalise.
 This section has a short introduction to what the application is

-## Use this README File
+## What it looks like?

 Use this section to show us what your Mobile App is about.
 Include a Screenshot to the App, link to the various frameworks you've used.
 Include your presentation video here that shows off your Mobile App.
 Emojis are also fun to include 📱 😄